Clair Obscur: Expedition 33 vs Final Fantasy VII Rebirth

 Combat system

-Clair Obscur layers parries and dodges on turn-based battles for active real-time interaction.
+Clair Obscur layers real-time parries and dodges onto turn-based combat, rewarding active reflexes without abandoning strategy.

 Which one is for you?